CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

 # How to Onboard a New Organization to Receive Data
 Add subsections that mimic the linked resources: ([Brandon’s version](https://docs.google.com/document/d/1noB3lK2Nc_vbD4s5ZHgdTjgIjhCii63x_2bjBz7GM1I/edit#heading=h.be9yxi8thtdw), [Github version](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/how-to-onboard-a-sender.md))

-## The main goal of receiver onboarding is to establish a way (connection?) to send data from ReportStream to the STLT.
-In order to do so there are multiple receiver configurations that need to be “setup’?
+The main goal of receiver onboarding is to establish a connection to send data from ReportStream to the STLT.
+In order to do so there are multiple receiver configurations that need to be configured.
 During pre-onboarding ideally we will be able to know/collect/obtain all the unknown variables in order to set up the receiver configurations.

 ### Pre-Onboarding
 Identify how they want to send data